CometVisu/cometvisu.github.io/_posts/2019-04-10-Tutorial-First-steps.md

 ---

 To have a more easy start with the CometVisu you can now follow the tutorial for the first steps.
-It shows you how the first visualisation can be created within half a minute.
+It shows you how the first visualization can be created within half a minute.
 It is followed by a few more steps to enhance it to a fully functional heating control.